Convexity of weakly regular surfaces of distributional nonnegative intrinsic curvature

 \begin{theorem} Assume that $\Omega\subset \R^2$ is an open set and that $\alpha> 2/3$.
-Let $g$ be a $C^{1,\alpha}$ Riemannian metric on $\Omega$ for which the distributional Gaussian curvature is nonnegative (and hence is a Radon measure).
-If $u\in C^{1, \alpha}((\Omega, g), \R^3)$ is an isometric embedding, then the surface $S=u(\Omega)$ has the bounded extrinsic curvature property.
-Moreover, $S$ is of nonnegative curvature, and if $\kappa_g$ is nonzero, then the positive curvature of $S$ is non-zero. \end{theorem}
+Let $g$ be a $C^{1,\alpha}$ Riemannian metric on $\Omega$ for which the distributional Gaussian curvature is nonnegative (and hence is a Radon measure over $\Omega$).
+If $u\in C^{1, \alpha}((\Omega, g), \R^3)$ is an isometric embedding, $S=u(\Omega)$, and $S'$ is a surface compactly contained in $S$, then $S'$ has the bounded extrinsic curvature property, and is of nonnegative curvature.
+If $\kappa_g$ is, moreover, nonzero, then there exists $S'$ as above such that the positive curvature of $S'$ is non-zero. \end{theorem}

+\begin{remark} One can potentially replace definition \ref{bxc} with a local variant: i.e.\@ to define surfaces of locally bounded extrinsic curvature where the finiteness of the total variation is only assumed to hold true on relatively compact open subsets of $S$.
+In that case a surface of locally bounded extrinsic curvature of nonnegative or nonzero curvature would be also well-defined, and under the assumptions of Theorem \ref{iso-bou-cur}, one can show that $S=u(\Omega)$ is a surface of locally bounded extrinsic curvature, of nonnegative curvature, which is of nonzero curvature provided $\kappa_g$ is nonzero.
+We prefer to stay with the terminology of \cite{Po73} to avoid any confusion, even though the local variant is implicitly assumed in e.g.\@ \cite[Theorem 2, p.\@ 615]{Po73}. \end{remark}

 As we shall see in Proposition \ref{chart-cur}, the distributional Gaussian curvature is invariant under a natural change of coordinate formula for smooth enough changes of coordinates, establishing that its definition can be extended to $C^1$ metrics over smooth manifolds of two dimensions.